ng-Classic/ng-classic/aio/content/guide/update-to-version-16.md

 ### Standalone component migration and scaffolding

-To support developers transitioning their apps to standalone APIs, Angular v16 includes migration schematics and a standalone migration guide.
+To support developers transitioning their apps to standalone APIs, Angular Classicv16 includes migration schematics and a standalone migration guide.
 These tools dramatically reduce the effort required to move your code to standalone components, directives, and pipes.
 Visit the [standalone migration guide](/guide/standalone-migration) for details.

-You can now also generate new Angular applications with standalone components by running:
+You can now also generate new Angular Classicapplications with standalone components by running:

 ```sh
 ng new --standalone